Avoid the red flags from which conflict arises:

 Policies & Notes

 The “second chance” rule.
 If your credit / debit card is declined, I will give you a week to address the failure.
 Without resolution, your unpaid balance will revert to the base rate.
-If your card fails twice within a year, or three times in any span of time, all subsequent payments must be pre-paid.
+If your card fails twice within a year, or three times within five years, all subsequent payments must be pre-paid.

 I charge a 25% “expedite” fee to prioritize your case over others or to meet deadlines less than a month away.
 I can’t guarantee meeting deadlines less than two weeks away.